 There are no sources of gotu kola besides the plant itself.
 Some people eat gotu kola leaves in salad or steep them to make tea.

 What are the risks of taking gotu kola?

 - Side effects.
 Oral gotu kola seems to cause few side effects.
 There is the potential for allergy when taken orally and topically.
 Some people develop nausea.
 In high doses, gotu kola can cause sleepiness.
 Rare cases of liver disease have been associated with taking gotu kola.

 - Risks.
 Animal studies have found that gotu kola makes it harder to become pregnant.
-Do not use gotu kola if you have any health conditions, especially diabetes, high cholesterol, or liver disease.
+Do not use gotu kola if you have any health conditions, especially liver disease.
 Stop using gotu kola for at least two weeks before surgery.

 - Interactions.
 If you take any medicines or supplements regularly, talk to your health care provider before you start using gotu kola.
-It could interact with some treatments for anxiety, diabetes, high cholesterol, high blood pressure, and Alzheimer's disease, or medicines metabolized by the liver.
+It could interact with medicines metabolized by the liver.
 Gotu kola could amplify the effects of alcohol and sedative medications.

 Given the lack of evidence about its safety, oral gotu kola is not recommended for children or for women who are pregnant or breastfeeding.